flavio912/react-golang-eLearning/readme.md

 After you have run `docker-compose up --build` the first time, you can run it without the build flag `docker-compose up` and it should speed up significantly.

-By default, after successful start of the docker containers the services are hosted at:
+By default, after successful start of the docker containers the services are running at:

 port : service